finagle29/DBSP_DRP/paper/paper.md

 of the objects observed, can answer questions of exposure time and whether the object observed is the right one.

-DBSP_DRP is currently being used by the ZTF Bright Transient Survey [@Fremling2020;@Perley2020] as well as the Superluminous Supernova program at Caltech.
+DBSP_DRP is currently being used by the ZTF Bright Transient Survey [@Fremling2020;@Perley2020], the ZTF Census of the Local Universe [@De2020], and a program investigating ZTF Superluminous Supernovae (Lunnan et al., 2020; Chen et al., in preparation).
 @Ravi2021arXiv is the first (known) publication that used DBSP_DRP for data reduction.
 The development of DBSP_DRP also lays the groundwork towards a fully automated